Some of the "Excellent Adventures of Mike and Blake"

 Mike and Blake have traveled to many destinations over the years.
 Not long ago, Mike and Blake headed for San Francisco, stopping first for lunch at an old Herb Caen institution on the waterfront called Red's Java House, a hole-in-the-wall hamburger joint right under the Bay Bridge.
 Then they toured the Anchor Steam Brewery, and learned the fine points of making beer.
 There was some tasting involved, but I'm not posting pictures of that !

 Earlier trips have included a visit to the Tech Museum in San Jose, where they saw the IMAX movie about the Mars Rovers, and got to try out the (tricky at first) Segway things (sort of a scooter, but not exactly).
 They have visited the Corps of Engineers' San Francisco Bay Model in Sausalito, and had a GREAT "right-in-the-middle-of-everything" tour of the NUMMI automobile manufacturing plant in Fremont where various Toyota and GM models were being made.
-(This plant is now closed, but parts of it are being taken over by Tesla Motors to build their new electric cars.)
+(This plant is now closed, but parts of it are now being used by Tesla Motors to build their electric cars.)

 Earlier, Mike and Blake went to an air museum at the old Castle Air Force Base, where they got to see 40+ aircraft, including the SR-71 and a B52.